-Unlike some cities, Franklin isn’t mainly white- or blue-collar occupations dominate the local economy, Franklin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Franklin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Franklin is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Franklin who work in office and administrative support (14.66%), sales jobs (8.60%), and healthcare (7.19%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Franklin has relatively fewer families with younger children, and/or college students.
 Combined, this makes Franklin a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Franklin is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Franklin in 2010 was $17,082, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
 This equates to an annual income of $68,328 for a family of four.
 However, Franklin contains both very wealthy and poor people as well.